isomerpages/gb-assist/pages/solutionrepo/solution72.md

 ### Description

 Automatic crawling and portable cutting maching using gas/oxy-fuel for parallel, upright and upward pipe cutting arrangements in workshop or shipyard, especially in tight or awkward spaces.
 With a permanent magnet wheel attached onto the pipe to crawl and cut the pipe at the same time, this equipment only requires 1 headcount to operate.
-Time and manpower is saved throughout preparation, cutting and touch-up work.

-Grant support: 80% of cost of equipment, up to $10,000 grant
+Time and manpower is saved throughout preparation, cutting and touch-up work.Grant support 80% of cost of equipment, up to $10,000 grant

-### Details of Solution
+### Packages Available

 N.A.